 - Concert on 6 February performed by pupils from Bedales, Dunhurst (Bedales Prep) and Dunannie (Bedales Pre-prep) to mark the re-opening of the school’s freshly refurbished Grade 1 listed Arts and Crafts Lupton Hall, built in 1911.

-- A number of former students are returning to perform at the school, including musician Marika Hackman (19 April), jazz musician Luca Caruso with the National Youth Jazz Orchestra (11 May), and writer, broadcaster and former MP Gyles Brandreth (30 June).
-The Eckersley Science Lecture will be given on 17 May by Professor Roger Penrose of Oxford University, expert on general relativity and son of Bedales head girl of 1919.
+- A number of former students are returning to perform at the school, including musician Delilah Montagu (19 April) and writer, broadcaster and former MP Gyles Brandreth (30 June).
+The Eckersley Science Lecture was delivered on 17 May by Professor Roger Penrose of Oxford University, expert on general relativity and son of Bedales head girl of 1919.

 - Circus comes to Bedales - Film of circus workshops and interviews with members of the community about the school’s distinctive ethos and history, focusing on a performance at the 2017 Community Festival - view below.